Corporate Counsel In The Charlotte, NC Area

 If you are seeking post-marital support, you will need to prove to the court that you are financially dependent on your spouse and that they have the ability to pay.
 The amount must be necessary to continue supporting the standard of living that the dependent spouse was accustomed to during the marriage.
 It is advisable to involve an experienced alimony attorney during this process to guide and represent you.

 If you are seeking post-separation support or alimony, an attorney at Marcellino & Tyson can inform you of your eligibility or exposure.
 If your ex-spouse is asking you for alimony, our alimony law firm may be able to help defend you.
-A consultation with our alimony law firm can help you understand your options.
+Our alimony law firm can help you understand your options.
 Contact us today.

 These are some common questions we get when people call our offices: